 I have made my first terrine, a pork liver, apple and Calvados terrine.
-This is the result of all the fuss generated here and here.
-And boy was it worth it, even with the fact that it took four days to make.
+Boy was it worth it, even though it took four days to make.
 See how there is a piece missing?
 That was because we couldn’t wait to try it before I started making photos.

 A terrine is sort of like a pâté.
 In this case here it has pork liver, apple and Calvados, which is a gorgeous French apple liqueur.
 I did not follow my terrine recipe book for two silly reasons:

 - I forgot to bring my ingredient list when I went to the butcher.
 Thus I accidentally got more quantity of pork liver in proportion to pork meat with regards to what the original recipe stated.

 - The recipe called for dried apple.
 For over a week I was unsuccessfully looking for dried apple all over my neighbourhood.
 As you can imagine, the day after I finished making the terrine, I found a store here that sells dried apples!
 I used a fresh apple here instead.

 Therefore next time I’ll make another pork-Calvados terrine according to my book… Needless to say though, this terrine was superb for a 1st attempt and all those who have tried it are impressed, including the Frenchies around here.